nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - Duplicate names are not permitted.
 Addressbook cannot contain two `John Doe` or a `Betsy Crowe` and a `betsy crowe`

 - A person can have any number of tags (including 0).
 Duplicate tags will be ignored (e.g. if added contact includes paramters `t/patient t/patient` the contact will only include 1 `patient` tag).

+- A person can have any number of appointments (including 0).

   </box>